 Case Study 3: SEO Optimization Exploitation

 This scenario goes beyond manipulating search engine algorithms.
-The attacker targets the LLM responsible for generating meta descriptions, feeding prompts that prioritize keywords over actual content relevance.
+The attacker targets the LLM responsible for generating meta descriptions, feeding prompts that prioritise keywords over actual content relevance.

 Case Study 4: Content Analysis Compromise

-A social media platform uses an LLM to analyze and categorize content.
+A social media platform uses LLM to analyse and categorise content.
 Attackers exploit vulnerabilities in the LLM to bypass content moderation filters.
 They can upload malicious content disguised as harmless posts, allowing them to spread hate speech, malware, or other harmful content.

 This scenario highlights the vulnerability of AI models to adversarial examples.
 Attackers might craft content that appears innocuous to humans but triggers specific responses within the LLM, bypassing content moderation filters.